ubuntu-mate/software-boutique-curated-apps-prototype/README.md

 Every application requires:

 * `metadata.json` - As described in `docs/metadata.json.txt`
-* `icon.png` - The icon for this application.
+* `icon.png` - Application's icon that is PNG and exactly 64x64.
 * `screenshot-1.jpg` - Screenshot of this application.
 More can be added by incrementing the number prefix.

-However, there will be scripts that will fetch the data from upstream sources, such as AppStream to avoid duplication of data.
+However, in future, there will be scripts that will fetch the data from upstream sources, such as AppStream to avoid duplication of data.

 ### Distribution

-The data used for Software Boutique is stored on this server so that the application only needs tone source for our picks.
+The data used for Software Boutique is stored on this server so that the application only needs one source for our picks.

 The web folder will include: